ATCN: Resource-Efficient Processing of Time Series on Edge: Abstract

 \section{Abstract}

 This paper presents a scalable deep learning model called Agile Temporal Convolutional Network (ATCN) for high-accurate fast classification and time series prediction in resource-constrained embedded systems.
-ATCN is primarily designed for mobile embedded systems with performance and memory constraints such as wearable biomedical devices and real-time reliability monitoring systems.
-It makes fundamental improvements over the mainstream temporal convolutional neural networks, including the incorporation of separable depth-wise convolution to reduce the computational complexity of the model and residual connections as time attention machines, increase the network depth and accuracy.
-The result of this configurability makes the ATCN a family of compact networks with formalized hyper-parameters that allow the model architecture to be configurable and adjusted based on the application requirements.
-We demonstrate the capabilities of our proposed ATCN on accuracy and performance trade-off on three embedded applications, including transistor reliability monitoring, heartbeat classification of ECG signals, and digit classification.
-Our comparison results against state-of-the-art approaches demonstrate much lower computation and memory demand for faster processing with better prediction and classification accuracy.
-The source code of the ATCN model is publicly available at \href{https://github.com/TeCSAR-UNCC/ATCN}{https://github.com/TeCSAR-UNCC/ATCN}.
+ATCN is a family of compact networks with formalized hyperparameters that enable application-specific adjustments to be made to the model architecture.
+It is primarily designed for embedded edge devices with very limited performance and memory, such as wearable biomedical devices and real-time reliability monitoring systems.
+ATCN makes fundamental improvements over the mainstream temporal convolutional neural networks, including residual connections to increase the network depth and accuracy, and the incorporation of separable depth-wise convolution to reduce the computational complexity of the model.
+As part of the present work, two ATCN families, namely T0, and T1 are also presented and evaluated on different ranges of embedded processors - Cortex-M7 and Cortex-A57 processor.
+An evaluation of the ATCN models against the best-in-class InceptionTime and MiniRocket shows that ATCN almost maintains accuracy while improving the execution time on a broad range of embedded and cyber-physical applications with demand for real-time processing on the embedded edge.
+At the same time, in contrast to existing solutions, ATCN is the first time-series classifier based on deep learning that can be run bare-metal on embedded microcontrollers (Cortex-M7) with limited computational performance and memory capacity while delivering state-of-the-art accuracy.